matrix-org/matrix-spec-proposals/drafts/push_csapi.rst

   pushers, this must contain a 'url' key which is a string of the URL that should be used to send notifications.

-If the pusher was created successfully, an empty JSON dictionary is returned.
+If the pusher was created successfully, a JSON dictionary is returned (which may be empty).

 Push Rules